 - you go to work for an employment agency – which sends you to work at different jobs for different people – and the agency tries to treat you as self-employed or arranges for you to be paid by someone else, for example an umbrella company or a payroll company.

 In any of these situations it is important for you to find out the facts and work out for yourself whether you are employed or self-employed, or both.
-If you need help, you can find out where to get advice in our getting help section.
+If you need help, you can find out where to get advice on our getting help page.

-This section has more information on the following topics:
+This part has more information on the following topics: